A note on the Schottky problem

-\begin{section}{{\bf Logarithmical Canonical Line Bundles on Toroidal Compactifications of the Siegel Modular Varieties}} 0.21cm In this section, we review the interesting results obtained by S.-T. Yau and Y. Zhang \cite{YZ} concerning the asymptotic behaviors of the logarithmical canonical line bundle on a toroidal compactification of the Siegel modular variety.
+In this section, we review the interesting results obtained by S.-T. Yau and Y. Zhang \cite{YZ} concerning the asymptotic behaviors of the logarithmical canonical line bundle on a toroidal compactification of the Siegel modular variety.